cecilialopezramirez/BaSP-M2023/README.md

 ## Week 06
 The task for this week consisted of creating a screenflow between the landing page corresponding to week 4 and the login and sign up pages that we had to design this week.
 In addition, we had to validate each field of each form using JavaScript

+## Week 07
+For problem 07, we had to continue working on what was developed in the previous problem.
+To do this, a copy of the "Week-06" folder had to be made and renamed to "Week-07".
+Inside this folder, the forms from week 06 had to be extended so that when the confirmation buttons were pressed, the data loaded in them could be sent to a web server using an HTTP request from JavaScript.

 ## Authors
 - Cecilia López